WorshipTool/image-parser/paper_detection/MIGRATION_GUIDE.md

 # Migration Guide: Regression → Segmentation

+> **Note**: As of the latest version, the regression mode has been **removed**.
+This guide is kept for historical reference only.
+All detection now uses the segmentation-based approach.

-This guide explains how to migrate from the old regression-based corner detection to the new segmentation-based approach.
+This guide explains the transition from the old regression-based corner detection to the current segmentation-based approach.

 ## What Changed?